 To whom do we disclose your Personal Information?

-From time to time, NCDABC may disclose your Personal Information to:
+From time to time, NCDA may disclose your Personal Information to:

-- service providers including an organization or individual retained by NCDABC to perform functions on its behalf such as marketing, surveying, data processing, document management, and office services;
+- service providers including an organization or individual retained by NCDA to perform functions on its behalf such as marketing, surveying, data processing, document management, and office services;

-- In case of a corporate party. a person who in the reasonable opinion of NCDABC is providing or seeking the information as your agent;
+- in case of a corporate party. a person who in the reasonable opinion of NCDA is providing or seeking the information as your agent;

 - to our members for the purposes of their business of marketing motor vehicles and/or other products and services;